Cambridge Exam Preparation Dublin

 This blog will tell you all you need to know about Cambridge Exam Preparation Dublin.

-Cambridge Exams are amongst the most widely recognised and popular English language exams for foreign language students.
-Students who have passed their Cambridge exams automatically have a distinct advantage when applying to schools, employers and over 15’000 universities.
+Cambridge Exams are amongst the most widely recognized and popular English language exams for foreign language students.
+Students who have passed their Cambridge exam automatically have a distinct advantage when applying to schools, companies and over 15’000 universities.
 The exams come from and are named after the prestigious University of Cambridge in the United Kingdom.
-Students who successfully pass a Cambridge Exam will hold an internationally recognised certificate.
+Students who successfully pass a Cambridge Exam will hold an internationally recognized certificate.
 Cambridge Exam Preparation Dublin courses are accepted for VISA purposes for many students looking to study in Europe from non-EEA countries.

 Regardless as to whether you use the exam to get into a University or job, it’s also a great way to improve your general English as the course is specifically designed to give tools to assess students abilities to speak English in real-life situations.

-All the Cambridge exams are accredited by the CEFR (Common European Framework of Reference for Language, this is the international standard for describing language ability.
+All the Cambridge exams are accredited by the CEFR (Common European Framework of Reference for Language), this is the international standard for describing someone's language ability.
 Once you have passed your Cambridge exams, you have it for life, there is no expiry date on it!